jshank/isynnode/README.md

 5. Setup a [Nest developer account](https://developers.nest.com/) to get Nest API credentials
 6. [Create a product](https://codelabs.developers.google.com/codelabs/wwn-api-quickstart/#2) and capture OAuth Product ID and Product Secret
 7. Edit nestapi.json and add your credentials
-9. Run `docker-compose up`
+9. Run `docker-compose up -d`
 11. In your browser, access `http://<docker host ip>:8881`
 12. Click on the link to obtain a PIN code, authorize the app and then copy the result to the text box on the page
+13. You now have a list of REST methods for controlling your Nest thermostat from ISY994i

+## Propogating Nest data into the UD Admin Console *Optional*
-13. *Optional* If you have multiple thermostats, make note of which number corresponds to which thermostat at the top of the page
+1. If you have multiple thermostats, make note of which number corresponds to which thermostat at the top of the page
-14. Open config.json.
-Create state variables in the UD Admin Console for each of the fields you want to capture (temp, humidity, etc).
+2. Create state variables in the UD Admin Console for each of the fields you want to capture (temp, humidity, etc).
+Reference the config.json file for names.
-15. Edit config.json and setup the variables to match your UD Admin Console:
+3. Edit config.json and setup the variables to match your UD Admin Console:
 ```javascript
 {
        "isy": {